-- In everything we do we are guided by our vision of a fair, strong and efficient financial system for all Australians.
-To achieve our vision, we undertake a range of regulatory activities to: - (a) change behaviours to drive good consumer and investor outcomes; - (b) act against misconduct to maintain trust and integrity in the financial system; - (c) promote strong and innovative development of the financial system; and - (d) help Australians be in control of their financial lives. - Our regulatory activities can be broadly categorised as: - (a) supervision and surveillance; - (b) enforcement; - (c) financial capability work; and - (d) other regulatory activities, consisting of - (i) industry engagement; - (ii) education; - (iii) guidance; and - (iv) policy advice.
+In everything we do we are guided by our vision of a fair, strong and efficient financial system for all Australians.
+To achieve our vision, we undertake a range of regulatory activities to:

+- (a) change behaviours to drive good consumer and investor outcomes;

+- (b) act against misconduct to maintain trust and integrity in the financial system;

+- (c) promote strong and innovative development of the financial system; and

+- (d) help Australians be in control of their financial lives.

+- Our regulatory activities can be broadly categorised as:

+- (a) supervision and surveillance;

+- (b) enforcement;

+- (c) financial capability work; and

+- (d) other regulatory activities, consisting of

+- (i) industry engagement;

+- (ii) education;

+- (iii) guidance; and

+- (iv) policy advice.

-- These activities together form our regulatory toolkit.
+- 29 These activities together form our regulatory toolkit.
 We use this toolkit across the industry sectors we regulate to identify and respond to threats and harms, and achieve our vision.
-For most of the issues in our remit, we will use a combination of these tools to achieve the solution. - A key part of our work over 2019-20 will be to continue to implement our more intensive supervisory approaches and our enhanced enforcement discipline.
+For most of the issues in our remit, we will use a combination of these tools to achieve the solution. - 30 We enforce the law and regulate companies, financial markets and financial services under the following key legislation (as well as parts of other legislation): - (a) the ASIC Act; - (b) the Business Names Registration Act 2011; - (c) the Corporations Act 2001 (Corporations Act); - (d) the Insurance Contracts Act 1984; and - (e) the National Consumer Credit Protection Act 2009 (National Credit Act). - A key part of our work over 2019-20 will be to continue to implement our more intensive supervisory approaches and our enhanced enforcement discipline.
 This work follows additional funding announced by the Australian Government to progress our strategic priorities.